OpenLocalizationTestOrg/AX-Docs-Sandbox.handoff/ol-xliffcache/OpenLocalizationTestOrg/AX-Docs-Sandbox.de-de/master/cdbca6d9c71c901a1f4e7a8e5a2f9be1d3efb355.md

 -   Weighted average summarized settlement with the Include physical value option
 -   Weighted average with marking

-## Weighted average direct settlement without Include physical value
+## <a name="weighted-average-direct-settlement-without-include-physical-value"></a>Weighted average direct settlement without Include physical value
 The direct settlement principle is the same used for weighted average in earlier versions.
 The system will settle directly between receipts and issues.
 The system uses this direct settlement principle in certain specific situations:
 -   One receipt and one or several issues has been posted in the period
 -   Only issues have been posted in the period and the inventory contains on-hand items from a previous closing